 How to Apply

-In many years, the program has filled on the first day of enrollment.
-Students should email their package to MoritzDC@osu.edu, with “Washington Program 2014 Application” in the subject line.
-If the program does not fill in the first round, a second round of applications will be considered, due Jan.
-15, 2014.
-Students who applied the first round but who were not accepted will be automatically reconsidered and need not apply again unless they have additional or revised information they would like to submit.
+In many years, the program has filled by early December, so students are encouraged to apply by the first round deadline if possible and definitely by the second deadline.
+Students should email their package to MoritzDC@osu.edu, with “Washington Program 2015 Application” in the subject line.
 Registration will then remain open until the program is full.
 One result of the process may be a wait list.
-This enrollment system is based on the idea that most students who really want to participate will meet the first deadline.
-If there is a particular reason you cannot submit materials that day in person, contact one or both of the professors in advance.
+This enrollment system is based on the idea that most students who really want to participate will meet the first deadline, and those who apply early will be able to get a head start on the placement front.

 What to Include in Your Application Package

 We ask you to provide information that will help us in appraising your interest and ability to sell yourself, and help us in matching you with an externship.
+This application is as much about helping you think about your ideal externship as it is about helping us get to know you and figure out the best fit for you in DC.
 Please submit:

 - A brief cover letter addressed to Professors Rudesill and Walker, listing the materials you are attaching and including your contact information.

 - An example application package for an externship.
 This is your first cut, and should not be sent to an actual potential employer.
 The package should include an example cover letter addressed to the employer and resume.
-The resume should include your name, address, phone number (including cell number if you use it), email address, and at least two references.
+The resume should include your name, address, phone number (including cell number if you use it), and email addresss.
 A one-page resume is ideal.
 Do not go over two pages.
 The resume should include any work or volunteer experience that you consider relevant.

 Tuition and Living Expenses